-On the 16th day of the tour, savor the delicious early morning breakfast and start your drive back to Haridwar.
-This holy town is settled at the foothills of Himalayas and on the bank of the River Ganga.
-This is a serene spiritual city.
+On the 16th day of the tour, savor an early breakfast and start your drive back to Haridwar.
+This holy town is settled at the foothills of the Himalayas and on the bank of the River Ganga.
 After reaching the holy town, you will get transferred to the Haridwar railway station to catch the train for Varanasi.

 Arrive at Varanasi railway station in the afternoon and get an assisted transfer to the hotel.
 Complete check-in formalities and relax.

 Proceed to take part in the famous evening Ganga Aarti at Dashashwamedh Ghat.
 The spectacular Ganga Aarti starts just after sunset.
-As the aarti begins, saffron-clad priests take their positions at the platform and raise huge heavy brass lamps in reverence of the River Goddess.
-Chanting of hymns, music, the aroma of flowers and incense make it a memory you cherish forever.
+As the aarti begins, saffron-clad priests take their positions on the platform and raise huge heavy brass lamps in reverence of the River Goddess.
+Chanting of hymns, music, the aroma of flowers, and incense make it a memory you cherish forever.

-Wake up early before the sun rises and leave for an early morning boat ride on the River Ganges.
-Watch the world awake with the sun, as people make way to the Ghats for daily rituals.
-Later return to the hotel and have a hearty breakfast.
-Complete the check-out formalities after which you can proceed for visit to the holy temples.
-Embark on the sightseeing of the city including Durga Temple, Tulsi Manas, Birla Mandir, Visalakshi and Annapurneshwari, etc.
+Wake up before the sun rises and leave for a boat ride on the River Ganges.
+Watch the world awake with the people making their way to the Ghats for daily rituals.
+Later, return to the hotel and have a hearty breakfast.
+Next, complete the check-out formalities, after which you can proceed for a visit to the holy temples.
+Finally, embark on the city's sightseeing, including Durga Temple, Tulsi Manas, Birla Mandir, Visalakshi and Annapurneshwari, etc.

-The highlight of the day is Shri Kashi Vishwanath Jyotirlinga Temple, one of the revered 12 Jyotirlingas in India.
-This temple is one of the most renowned temples in Varanasi and dedicated to Lord Shiva.
-It was constructed in the year 1780 by the Maratha monarch, Maharani Ahilyabai Holkar of the Indore.
+The day's highlight is Shri Kashi Vishwanath Jyotirlinga Temple, one of the revered 12 Jyotirlingas in India.
+This temple is one of the most renowned temples in Varanasi and is dedicated to Lord Shiva.
+It was constructed in 1780 by the Maratha monarch Maharani Ahilyabai Holkar of Indore.

-After seeks the blessings from Lord Kashi Vishwanath, leave for an excursion to Sarnath which is situated 10 km from Varanasi.
-Sarnath is a Buddhist pilgrim spot the city is famous for being the first place where Lord Buddha preached for the first time after attaining enlightenment.
-Later, kings who followed Buddhism like King Ashoka built a lot of stupas and structures here that are focused on Buddhism.
+Later, kings who followed Buddhism, like King Ashoka, built a lot of stupas and structures here that are focused on Buddhism.
 The remarkable remains and modern temple will fascinate you.
 The outstanding masterpieces of Dharmarajika, Chaukhandi, and Dharnek stupas must not be missed.

-Later in the evening, get assisted transfer to Varanasi railway station to board the overnight train for Deogarh.
+Later in the evening, get an assisted transfer to Varanasi railway station to board the overnight train for Deoghar.

-Upon arrival in Deogarh, check into the pre-booked hotel and relax for a while.
-Later, leave for a visit to Baba Baidyanath Jyotirlinga also known as Vaidyanatha Jyotirlinga temple or Baidyanath Dham.
+Upon arrival in Deogarh, check into the pre-booked hotel and relax.
+Later, leave to visit Baba Baidyanath Jyotirlinga, also known as Vaidyanatha Jyotirlinga temple or Baidyanath Dham.
 It is one of the twelve Jyotirlingas and the most sacred abodes of Shiva.
 It is located in Deogarh in the Santhal Parganas division of the state of Jharkhand.